mui-z/EffectiveNovelCore/README.md

 This effectively helps to display the characters of the novel.

-This lib doesn't include UI layer.
+This library doesn't include UI layer.
 This only provides parse and output stream display event.
 (Example of use: [EffectiveNovelReader](https://github.com/mui-z/EffectiveNovelReader))

 Also, this lib is not optimized novel game, because this doesn't have if functioned, macro, subroutine.